kflournoy-sf/sa11y-starter-kit-hackathon/README.md

 -   Fix all current Sa11y failures until you have all tests passing.

-    -   Missing alt text in [insert items here]
+    -   Missing alt attribute on an image in productListItem component
-    -   Incorrect header level in [insert items here]
+    -   Invalid aria attribute on an H3 tag in productTileList component
-    -   Invalid aria atribute in [insert items here]
+    -   Link is missing discernible text in productFilter component

     Helpful hint: use this command to have your tests automatically run as you save files, so that you can see which tests are still failing: